chrisvmiller/randomlyunique/content/test_post.md

-Date: 2014-08-11
+Date: 2014-12-10
-Title: test title
+Title: Test Tile
-Tagline: testing the tagline
-Slug: test-test
+Slug: test-tile
-Category: Blog
-Tags: test
-Summary:  This is the summary
+Summary:  This is the summary for test blog

-Test
+This is a test entry